 - Add the pasta and some of the pasta water to the sauce.
 Cook a couple of minutes more or until pasta is al dente.
 Add more pasta water if sauce is too thick.

 - Check the seasoning and adjust to taste.

-- Just before serving, add the chopped fresh basil and extra goat cheese if desired.
+- Just before serving, add the chopped fresh basil and Parmesan cheese, or more goat cheese if desired.